-A recent poll found that 27% of pet owners are planning one or two trips with their pets in the next year.
+A recent poll found that 27% of pet owners are planning one or two trips with their furry friends in the next year.

 37% are planning 3 to 5 getaways, while 31% intend to travel with their pet six or more times across the year.

-Over half of owners plan to travel this year with their pets.
+Over half of owners plan to travel this year with their animal companions.

 37% of owners have opted against travelling to stay at home with their dog.

-78% of owners and their pets are driving and flying together more now than ever before.
+78% of owners and their four-legged friends are driving and flying together more now than ever before.

-37% of families travel with their pets.
+37% of families travel with their furry friends.
 This is a 19% increase over the last decade.

-Over 50% of owners intend to travel with their pets this year.
+Over 50% of owners intend to take their pets away with them this year.

 In 9 out of 10 households, dogs are considered part of the family.